daabir/dbSwitch/README.md

 git clone <>
 ```

-cd into the location where the repo is located and run these commands:
+In the terminal window, go to the location where the repo is located and run these commands:

 ```
 node setup.js